DevSDK/devsdk.github.io/_i18n/en/_posts/2025-08-27-debugging-note-pdfjs-fonts.md

 It has been fixed at the upstream.
 It was a bug from the new font engine (that seems to be enabled on M131).

+This fix is significant because it addresses not only the canvas issue, but also the specific font render issue on the web platform.

 ![font](/uploads/2025-08-27/font.png)